yishawnpeng/modBIN_withXML/README.md

 3. Count the value and print it to double check

 4. Read write_data.bin which will replace
-   1. User can input 1 to choice other write_data_factory_default.bin
+   1. User can input manually to modify when execution CT/MAC/ForceNetBoot/counter/timer otherwise default 11002200...EE00/FF..FF/1/5/2
-      otherwise default write_data.bin
+   2. User can also modify by command line use parameters
-   2. User can input manually to modify when execution CT/MAC/ForceNetBoot/counter/timer otherwise default 11002200...EE00/FF..FF/1/5/2
+   3. Format for 4-1: \x00\x00\..\x07 in one line
-   3. User can also modify by command line use parameters
+   4. Format for 4-2: number of non-spaced strings from 0-9 and A-F
-   4. Format for 4-2: \x00\x00\..\x07 in one line
+   5. If use arguments -y it will automatically confirm.
-   5. Format for 4-3: number of non-spaced strings from 0-9 and A-F
+   6. Please note that the BIN file will be modified if the arguments y and the four modification arguments m, s, c, and p are used together

 5. Write date to {Platform_version}.bin
    1. Copy {Platform_version}.bin and rename {Platform_version}_ori.bin then progrm will modify in {Platform_version}.bin